blankenshipg17/ISPel-content-web-applications/web-apps/jQuery/file3/index.md

 * What you should submit:
   * A demo video.
 It can be either paper prototype demo video or digital prototype video (not introduced but accepted).
   * At least three webpages (html files), such as team introduction, project motivation, project contents.
 * Your design should be implemented in the next homework.
-Part 3 implementation should be done within 2 two weeks.
+Part 3 implementation should be done within four weeks.
 Please do not wait until next homework.
 Start your implementation from now.
-* Due...
+* Due <mark>April 2.</mark>

 ## BootStrap Modal
 * Modal: a popup window, similar to a separate webpage